Life After Death

 One morning an elderly man consulted me because he had experienced difficulty seeing his woodwork.
 He explained that this was his main interest in life as he enjoyed making gifts for family members and friends to serve as a reminder of him after his death.

-While I was examining the ‘living” donated cornea I realised the donor had partially succeeded in "defying death".
+While I was examining the donated cornea I realized, the donor had partially succeeded in “defying death”.
 This unselfish act had enabled the gift of sight to be passed on, which would serve as a daily reminder of the donor long after death.

 While hand crafted gifts can become cherished heirlooms, donating a cornea has the potential to transform a life.Register as an Eye Donor today